Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

 - Input type: Select the type of input, such as name, email, phone number, or custom.
+- Auto-fill with logged-in user details: Automatically populates the field with the logged-in user’s details.
+This feature is available only on restricted pages (pages that require user login).
+This option is shown only when the Input type is set to Email or Name.
 - Custom input type: Specify custom input types, single-line or multi-line.
 - Field name: Define the field name for the input.
 - Label: Provide a descriptive label for the input field to convey its purpose.